-Our room was large and divided into three “caves”.
+Our room was large and divided into three “caves.”
 The main entrance led into a living room with a television, and in the back was a bedroom separated off with a divider wall.
-The next cave to the left had a kitchen, complete with a refrigerator, stove, toaster oven and coffee maker, as well as enough snacks provided for breakfast.
-And, the third and smallest cave was the bathroom and shower.
+The next cave to the left had a kitchen, complete with a refrigerator, stove, toaster oven, coffee maker, and enough snacks provided for breakfast.
+And the third and smallest cave was the bathroom and shower.
 This suite was beautifully decorated in Mediterranean colors.
 And, because we traveled during the COVID pandemic, it was thoughtful that the hosts had a basket of masks, antibacterial wipes, and a business card in English for a 24-hour on-call doctor located nearby.

 Outside of the room was a large, shared courtyard and gardens.
 There were tables and outside eating areas, lounge chairs, and beautifully tended plants and gardens.
 My husband, Jason, is a gardening geek, so he enthusiastically went around taking pictures of the plants to churn through his plant identification app since we don’t see plants like those in Colorado.
 Our favorite spot at the property was under the shade of an olive tree with a second perfectly bent olive tree for a footrest.
 We could see all the way to the ocean on the far side of the island from there, and it was cool and breezy and, well, wonderful.